-- Application does not meet criteria- see eligibility test for each grant type. - Application not in Voice format or key questions left unanswered. - Activities with an unreasonably high proportion of administrative support costs and asset acquisition. - Applications with unreasonably high travel cost - Funding for freight. - In general, purchase of motor vehicles, land or buildings. - Lack of competitive costing detail, and charges for application preparation other than for Seed Funding. - Activities that are purely service delivery in nature - Funding of commercial services, investment or other commercial activities.
+Application does not meet criteria.

-• Over emphasis on staff training.
+- Application not in Voice format or key questions left unanswered. - Activities with an unreasonable high proportion of administrative support costs and asset acquisition. - Funding for freight. - In general, purchase of motor vehicles, land or buildings. - Lack of competitive costing detail, and charges for application preparation other than for Seed Funding. - Funding of commercial services, investment or other commercial activities. - Over emphasis on staff training.